grd/FreePDM/README.md

 # State of this project
 ATM only the server is working.
-There is no GUI yet (but we are working on fpg).
-I think that one year from now the GUI will be working as expected.
+There is an alpha prototype GUI with the name fpg (FreePDM GUI).

 # FreePDM